LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W09-D1-RegularExpressions.md

 ### Metacharacters

 Metacharacters are characters with a special meaning.
-A parial listing is shown below.
+A partial listing is shown below.
 Notice that the upper-case versions do the inverse of the lower-case versions.

 | Metacharacter | Description                                                  |
 | ------------- | ------------------------------------------------------------ |